 The Yoast Breadcrumbs code has been powering many (premium) themes breadcrumbs for ages.
-Using the same code, the WordPress SEO plugin now gives way more granular control over this breadcrumb.
+Using the same code, the Yoast SEO plugin now gives way more granular control over this breadcrumb.
 You get to determine, for each post type, which taxonomy to show.
 You get to determine for each post, page and taxonomy, what title to use for that specific entity in the breadcrumb paths it appears in.
-Full control, that’s what this entire WordPress SEO plugin is about.
+Full control, that’s what this entire Yoast SEO plugin is about.

 Permalink clean up

 Don’t you hate it when someone adds /2 to the end of a link towards you?
 Or links with all weird variables at the end of the URL?
 You have a solution now!
 Just checking one box will redirect all that stuff away, and make sure that your content is always found under the URL you want it to be found under.
 If you use a Google Custom search engine, checking another box will prevent that from breaking down while using this function.

-XML Sitemaps are an essential part of current day SEO, and can thus not be excluded from a complete WordPress SEO plugin.
+XML Sitemaps are an essential part of current day SEO, and can thus not be excluded from a complete Yoast SEO plugin.
 While there are other WordPress XML Sitemap Generators out there, they don’t talk to your SEO plugin.
 Meaning that if you noindex a page, preventing it from showing up in Google, it might still be in your sitemap.
 They also don’t allow you to keep certain taxonomies out of your sitemap.
 This plugin does.
 And, to boot, it makes your XML Sitemaps look good by using an XSLT stylesheet on them, so humans can read them too.

 My RSS Footer plugin used to allow you to add a piece of content to the beginning or the end of posts in your RSS feed.
-The WordPress SEO plugin goes one step further and allows you to add content to both of them, allowing you to link back to your blog and the specific blog post, which is very helpful when you have a lot of people scraping your blog.
+The Yoast SEO plugin goes one step further and allows you to add content to both of them, allowing you to link back to your blog and the specific blog post, which is very helpful when you have a lot of people scraping your blog.

 Edit your robots.txt and .htaccess